voidware/trek14/readme.md

 Federation ships have up to twice the energy capacity of enemies.
 Phases are the enemy's only weapon (although they might ram you!).
 Phaser damage decays linearly with distance.
 A quadrant is about the max distance a phaser can be effective, whereas photon torpedoes may penetrate adjacent quadrants - watch out you don't blow up something by accident!
 You may be court martialed.

+### The Manual

+For more details, see doc/manual.txt